mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 Socket timeout
 ``````````````

+Clients MUST use connectTimeoutMS as the timeout for the connection handshake.
+When connectTimeoutMS=0, the timeout is unlimited and MUST remain unlimited
+for awaitable isMaster replies.
+Otherwise, connectTimeoutMS is non-zero and
-Clients MUST use connectTimeoutMS + maxAwaitTimeMS as the timeout for
+clients MUST use connectTimeoutMS + heartbeatFrequencyMS as the timeout for
 awaitable isMaster replies.
-The timeout for the first isMaster exchange
-is still connectTimeoutMS.

 Measuring RTT
 `````````````